wincent/wincent/README.md

 - Relatively recent [Zsh](http://www.zsh.org/).
 - Relatively recent [Git](http://git-scm.com/).
 - [Clipper](https://wincent.com/products/clipper) for transparent access to the local system clipboard.
 - On macOS, [iTerm2](http://www.iterm2.com/) or [Kitty](https://sw.kovidgoyal.net/kitty/).
-Additionally, only the latest version of macOS (at the time of writing, Monterey) gets actively tested.
+Additionally, only the latest one or two versions of macOS (at the time of writing, that means Monterey and Ventura) get actively tested.
 - [Ruby](https://www.ruby-lang.org/).
 - [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro) or any other fixed-width font that includes the [Powerline glyphs](http://powerline.readthedocs.io/en/master/installation.html#fonts-installation).